2023 Turkish presidential election: Domestic

 Erdoğan expressed his thanks to his supporters in a speech in Istanbul, saying that all 85 million citizens of the country were the "victors" in the elections, while taunting his opponent's defeat with the words "Bye, bye, bay Kemal" ("bay" means "mr." in Turkish and has the same pronunciation as "bye").
 Kılıçdaroğlu conceded defeat, saying, "My real sadness is about difficulties awaiting this country."
 He vowed to continue fighting against Erdoğan.
 He urged his supporters to continue to fight to uphold democratic principles and expressed frustration at the massive influx of refugees in his country, commenting that "Turkish people have become second class citizens." Özdağ described the election results a pyrrhic victory.
 He also stated that Erdoğan won largely thanks to foreign voters, adding "the Victory Party is determined not to congratulate Erdoğan".
 The Ecumenical Patriarch, Bartholomew I sent a congratulatory message to the re-elected President.

+In August 2023, Meral Akşener, leader of the Good Party, expressed regret for not having taken greater action to prevent the nomination of Kılıçdaroğlu, and apologized to the public for not enabling the nomination of two other popular candidates.